libero2/libero2/README.md

 ### Hi, my name is Dana!

-I'm currently an senior at Rutgers studying linguistic theory as well as computer science.
+I'm currently a senior at Rutgers studying linguistic theory as well as computer science.
 I typically enjoy working with Jupyter, R, SQL, Pandas, and PyTorch for my projects.

 ### What am I all about?
 I'm highly interested in exploring statistics and machine learning research, and I hope to study and work in both disciplines.